How to split a tera-polynomial: Implementation and numerical results

 In practice, the main difficulty for the certification of $c\in\hyp(n)$ is a close transit of $p_k(c)$ near zero for some $k\vert n$.
 This phenomenon can hinder the certification of a root of $p_n$ and prevents essentially any certification attempt made with interval arithmetic.
 On the other hand, disk arithmetic (see Section~\ref{par:controlNum}) is essentially immune to this problem.
 Once the proper certification radius (see Section~\ref{par:certif2}) was identified, the process went on flawlessly.

-For $\mis(\ell,n)$, we encountered difficulties in the raw search that kept missing pairs of particularly close parameters near the tips of some antennas (see Figure~\ref{fig:rootsHardToFind}).
+For $\mis(\ell,n)$, we encountered difficulties in the raw search that kept missing pairs of particularly close parameters near the tips of some antennas (see Fig.~\ref{fig:rootsHardToFind}).
 However, adjusting the parameters in Theorem~\ref{thm:certif} solved the issue.

 The overall computation times of all stages are given in Table~\ref{table:overallTime}.
-As the certification has an obvious $O(d)$ complexity, it can be used as a reference time.
-The ratio of 2.4 (for $p_n$) or 9.4 (for $q_{\ell,n}$) between the time necessary for the raw search and that necessary for the certification attests that our algorithm behaves in practice as $O(d)$ with a reasonable constant, at least for the $p_n$ and $q_{\ell,n}$ families.
+As the certification has an overall $O(d \log^2 d)$ complexity, it can be used as a reference time\footnote{$\log^2 d$ as we check that new parameters are not roots of divisors.}.
+The ratio of 2.4 (for $p_n$) or 9.4 (for $q_{\ell,n}$) between the time necessary for the raw search and that necessary for the certification attests that our algorithm behaves in practice as $O(d \log^2 d)$ with a small constant, at least for the $p_n$ and $q_{\ell,n}$ families.
 The higher raw search time for Misiurewicz parameters is mostly driven by the fact that, asymptotically, half the roots of $q_{\ell,n}$ are high-multiplicity hyperbolic divisors that are discarded in the end.
 Note that we did not used the simplified polynomials $m_{\ell,n}$, nor $s_{\ell,n}=p_{\ell+n-1}+p_{\ell-1}$.
 We can therefore claim that, in practice, the presence of high multiplicities roots slows down the search time with our level-line algorithm by a mere factor 1.95.